 The primary responsibility of members is to ensure that the use of animals for research and teaching is ethically justified, provides for the welfare and incorporates the principles of Replacement, Reduction and Refinement based on collective experience and knowledge, and not to represent any particular interest group.

-In accordance with the minimum requirements for membership of an AEC as specified in the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes, 8th Edition 2013, the University will appoint (for a term of two years) at least four members, not employed by the Federation University Australia, including:
+In accordance with the minimum requirements for membership of an AEC as specified in the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes, 8th Edition 2013, the University will appoint at least four members, including:

 A person with qualifications in veterinary science and with experience relevant to the activities of the institution.
 Veterinarians who lack this experience must familiarise themselves with the biology and clinical characteristics of the species of animals used;

 A suitably qualified person with substantial recent experience in the use of animals in scientific or teaching activities.
-This will usually entail possession of a higher degree in research;
+This will usually entail possession of a higher degree in research or equivalent experience;

 A person with demonstrable commitment to, and established experience in, furthering the welfare of animals, who is not employed by or otherwise associated with the institution, and who is not involved in the care and use of animals for scientific purposes.
 Veterinarians with specific animal welfare interest and experience may meet the requirements of this Category.
 While not representing an animal welfare organization, the person should, where possible, be selected on the basis of active membership of, and nomination by, such an organization; and